Skip to article frontmatterSkip to article content

 |0_L> codeword ratio: 1.000

-• Built three XX-type and three ZZ-type stabilizers from the Hamming [7,4,3] code.
+• The CSS construction — we built XX-type and ZZ-type stabilizers from the parity-check matrix of the classical Hamming [7,4,3] code.

-Compared with Shor’s code, the Steane code uses fewer physical qubits for the same distance d=3d=3 and gives a clean example of CSS structure and transversal Clifford gates.
+The Steane code achieves the same d=3d=3 as Shor’s code with seven qubits instead of nine, and is a clean example of the CSS construction and transversal Clifford gates.